avimehenwal/mydocs/content/lifestyle/innerengineering.md

 Like love $Boom= Thought + Emotion$

 $$Miracle =Idead + Emotion + Life /, Energies$$

+Extending beyond physicality or practising it makes you on the path of spirituality
 :::

 * Life in itself is a big miracle, are you in it or outside?